jizhang80/bootcamp-jz-module3/README.md

     * if the length of the password less than 8 or greater than 128, or user input non-number string, then this question will repeat.
 2. After that, it will be asked several YES/NO questions about Character Types.
     * If all the questions is "Cancel", then it will response an "Alert" that "At least has one Character types", then ask all the questions again.
+3. Make sure the final password string has at least one of each choosen charactor types.
+    * For example: if user want to have lowercase and uppercase in the password string, the output string has to have at least one lowercase and at least one uppercase in the password string.

 ## screenshot